-STEP Description 1 After all connections are made, close the System Case 2 Be sure that all switches are off.
+STEP Description 1 After all connections are made, close thesystem case over.
+2 Be sure that all switches are off.
 3 Connect the power cord into the power suppply located on the back of your system case.
 4 Connect the power coard a power outlet that is equipped with a surge protector.
 5 Many of the power supply support 110V/220V by a switch setting.
 Switch your power supply to the correct supply voltage.
-6 Turn on your system as the following steps a.
+6 Turn on your system in the following order a.
 The monitor b.
 The external devices. c.
 The computer system.

 The power LED on the front panel of the chassis will light.
-After few seconds, the system will then run power-on tests.
+After few seconds, the system will then run poweron tests.
 Some additional messages will appear on the screen during the test.
 If you do not see anything within 30 seconds from the time you turn on the power, the system may have failed a power-on test.
 Recheck the jumper settings and connections or call your retailer for assistance.